pavelm10/dppnotifier/README.md

 Optional environment variables without any default values:
 - `WHATSAPP_CRED_PATH` - path to the WhatsApp credential file, if not provided then the `WhatsApp Notifier` will not be enabled.
+- `TELEGRAM_CRED_PATH` - path to the Telegram credential file, if not provided then the `Telegram Notifier` will not be enabled.

 ## AWS Lambda